-Handyguy Brian had the following conversation, via instant messaging, with his lovely wife (or so he thought) about how to troubleshoot a no display issue with a thermostat and no Air Conditioning (AC).
+Handyguy Brian had the following conversation, via instant messaging, with his lovely wife (or so he thought) about how to troubleshoot a blank thermostat, no display, issue with a thermostat and no Air Conditioning (AC).
 No audio here.

-Some steps for troubleshooting your AC, thermostat or heat.
+Some steps for troubleshooting your AC, or heat, with blank thermostat.

 Below is an actual conversation.
 The initial assumption was bad batteries in the thermostat but we learned through troubleshooting that the particular thermostat doesn’t need batteries, read on and find out how we got the thermostat back on and the air-conditioning working.
 There is a surprise at the end!

 Sarah: Is there a reason there is no display on the air conditioning controls?
 It’s hot in here and I wanted to turn it on.
 It’s blank.

 me: probably the batteries are dead in the thermostat.
 The cover should just pop off and I think 2 AA batteries.